On The Calendar

 The Building of St John’s

 This was considered a great coup, because Sir Francis had turned down requests to attend similar ceremonies for other churches.
-The reason he came to St John’s was due in no small way to a lady called Mrs Mary Thursﬁeld Smith (see the information on St. John’s stained glass windows elsewhere on this website).
+The reason he came to St John’s was due in no small way to a lady called Mrs Sarah Smith (maiden name Savage – see the information on St. John’s stained glass windows elsewhere on this website), who was the wife of iron founder Robert Thursfield Smith.
 She became acquainted with Sir Francis Lycett whilst attending Methodist meetings in London, and his nephew, Mr Nash, was connected with Mr Smith’s foundry business.